Author: David Zigmond

 The King's Fund's report Reforming the NHS from Within questions the wisdom of decades of structural reform within the NHS.
-The report's author, Professor Chris Ham, argues that a confused cocktail of markets, regulations and targets has detracted from more positive possibilities.
+Its author, Professor Chris Ham, argues that a confused cocktail of markets, regulations and targets has detracted from more positive possibilities.
 He offers a more human account of the kinds of changes that would help strengthen the NHS.
-But does the King's Fund's critique go far enough?

 David Zigmond argues that there are even graver issues to consider.
 The National Health Service, at its best is about supporting and sustaining thoughtful, caring and knowledgeable relationships between professionals and citizens.
 But too many managerial initiatives undermine agency and harm relationships.
 Treating staff like robots, or patients like items on a conveyor belt, is dehumanising and dangerous.